Why We Have a Thing for Oakland

 No need to trek to Napa or Sonoma for great wineries: Oakland boasts its own robust wine scene, as you’ll discover on the Urban Wine Trail, a circuit of about 10 stops near Downtown and Jack London Square.
 Don’t miss Dashe Cellars, Periscope Cellars, Rosenblum Cellars and Stage Left Cellars.

 In the mood for beer?
 Hit the Oakland Ale Trail—but not without your “passport.”
 Once you’ve collected stamps from all participating breweries, hit the Visit Oakland office at 481 Water St. for a commemorative growler.
-And if you can’t swing the whole circuit, consider one of these local favorites: Temescal Brewing, Drake’s Brewing Co., Independent Brewing and Pacific Coast Brewing.

 No trip to Oakland is complete without a visit to Lake Merritt.
 And the most iconic way to experience this tidal lagoon—right in the city’s center—is by Venetian gondola.
 A fun fact to contemplate as you’re chilling to the smooth stylings of your gondoliere: Lake Merritt was the United States’ first official wildlife refuge, established in 1869 to protect the local bird population.